 Stamp duty and GST are payable on Lender's mortgage insurance.
 These are usually included in the total price quoted for the premium to be paid at the beginning of your mortgage.

 If your Loan to Value ratio for the property you are refinancing, or the new property you are purchasing is high risk - this usually means it is over 80%.

 If you are buying another property, you may be able to use the equity that you have in the home you already own as security for the new mortgage.
 Check with your Home Lending Specialist about what options are available to you - if your current property has increased in value this will increase your equity on top of the increase from the regular mortgage payments you've been making.

 Lender's Mortgage Insurance protects the lender from loss in the event that a mortgage doesn't get repaid in full to them.
 It doesn't protect the individual with the mortgage from potentially losing their home if they can't meet the repayments.

 Mortgage Protection Insurance is a form of insurance that protects you, and your new home if you are unable to meet your mortgage repayments for any reason.
 It means in a situation where you are out of work, injured, or some other unexpected calamity occurs, you won't lose your home.

 There are a variety of types of cover you can choose from, depending on your personal situation.
-You can ask your mortgage broker about what the options are when you apply for a home loan pre-approval, or at any stage during the life of your mortgage.
+You can ask your Home Lending Specialist about what the options are when you apply for a home loan pre-approval, or at any stage during the life of your mortgage.

 Types of cover that you can consider include: